demisto/content/Packs/LogPoint_SIEM_Integration/Integrations/LogPoint_SIEM_Integration/README.md

-Use this Content Pack to fetch incident logs from LogPoint, analyze them for underlying threats, and respond to these threats in real-time.
+Use this Content Pack to search logs, fetch incident logs from LogPoint, analyze them for underlying threats, and respond to these threats in real-time.
 This integration was integrated and tested with version 6.7.4 of LogPoint.

 ## Use Cases